davidgiven/cpmish/arch/brotherop2/README.md

 - about 230kB of storage on a 240kB GCR disk (I have to reserve four tracks for a FAT filesystem to boot from)
-- most of an ADM-3a / Kaypro II terminal emulator supporting 80x14 test
+- most of an ADM-3a / Kaypro II terminal emulator supporting 80x14 text
 - a pitiful 38kB TPA
 - a non-interrupt driven keyboard which drops keypresses if the machine's busy
 - a blinking cursor